Digitex Answers Your Questions on Margin Trading

 - With 4 Days to Go, Check Out the Progress on the Digitex Testnet - November 26, 2019

-With the cryptocurrency market making bullish signs and staggering gains, more and more people are thinking about trying margin Betfair Trading.
+With the cryptocurrency market making bullish signs and staggering gains, more and more people are thinking about trying margin trading.
 They realise that when the prices are moving upward, their chances of making profits are greatly magnified this way.
 But of course, there are no guarantees.
-Margin Betfair Trading can be risky and lead to serious losses as well.
+Margin trading can be risky and lead to serious losses as well.

 We would lend you the $750 that you needed at leverage in this case of 4x.
 Your initial margin is $250 as these are the funds that you deposit.
 However, keep in mind that Digitex will be offering up to 100x leverage on our exchange.

 So what’s the point of margin trading?
 Well, it increases your buying power immediately and can substantially increase your profits if you make the right calls.
 However, the cryptocurrency markets are highly volatile and margin trading isn’t for novice traders.